valohai/docs/source/tutorials/learning-paths/fundamentals/_shared/_3-outputs.rst

-.. admonition:: Note
-    :class: seealso

-    This tutorial is a part of our :ref:`learning-paths-fundamentals` series.
-..

 During execution the outputs are stored in ``/valohai/outputs`` directory.
 After the execution finishes, they will be automatically uploaded to the user configured data store.
 This will happen regardless of whether the execution completed as intended, stopped or crashed.

 In this section you will learn: